gvwilson/sensibleadventures/cloudherd/new.md

 They rose into sunlight.
 Noxy sat up, then stood and whooped.
 They were airborne!
-She was back where she belonged!  *Thank you,* she mind-spoke to the calf.  *Thank you.*
+She was back where she belonged!  *Thank you,* she mind-spoke to the young bull.  *Thank you.*

 *Good?* the cloud asked tentatively.